timgilbert/hella-baked/_posts/2024-03-15-gluten-free-lemon-cookies.md

 - Waited 30 minutes, took it out of the fridge, still seemed sticky, put it back in for another 15.
 Didn't really make much difference.
   - I'm unsure what purpose the fridge rest has in the recipe, I'm guessing it's just to make the dough easier to work with.

 - Baked 12 minutes.
-Cookies are chewy but, without much strength.
-Might try going longer next time to try to stiffen them up a bit.
+Cookies are chewy, but without much strength.
+Might try baking longer next time to try to stiffen them up a bit.

 # Results